 At Richmond Aesthetic Surgery, our goal is to give you the personalized attention you deserve and help you achieve the surgical outcome you envision.
 Our board-certified plastic surgeon, Dr. Neil J. Zemmel, takes the time to get to know each of his patients’ individual aspirations and concerns and works with you to design a custom-tailored approach for your breast augmentation, breast lift, or breast reconstruction.
 On this page, Dr. Zemmel has gathered the most frequently cited reasons his patients have sought breast surgery over his many years of experience.
-Familiarizing yourself with these common concerns will enable you to better articulate your surgical goals during your one-on-one consultation, clearly communicate your expectations, and may ultimately lead to increased satisfaction with your results and your new figure.
+Familiarizing yourself with these common concerns will enable you to better articulate your surgical goals during your one-on-one breast surgery consultation, clearly communicate your expectations, and may ultimately lead to increased satisfaction with your results and your new figure.

 - Small Breasts